highbyte/dotnet-6502/tools/vscode-extension/REMOTE_DEBUGGING.md

 ### Step 3 — Configure VS Code

-Use the Command Palette → **Generate Remote Attach Config (dotnet-6502)** to generate a pre-filled `launch.json` entry.
+Use the Command Palette → **DotNet 6502 Debugger: Generate Remote Attach Config** to generate a pre-filled `launch.json` entry.
 You will be prompted for:

 - Remote host IP or hostname
 - Remote debug port (default 6502)